enricocid/Music-Player-GO/FAQ.md

 ### What is audio focus?

-It is an Android feature to moderate playback in media apps and prevents multiple media apps from playing at the same time.
+It is an Android feature to moderate playback in media apps that prevents multiple media apps from playing at the same time.
-Every media app should request and receive the audio focus.
-This option is on by default so that MPGO can:
+Every media app should deal with audio focus.
+This option is ON by default so that MPGO can:
 1. **Pause** if another app requests audio focus.
 2. **Lower** its volume when a new message is received.